Outlook to the 2012 season - doing the first repairs 2012

 Replacing this switch in the steering column is quite a pain - below you can find the instructions from the shop manual on how to do it.

-If you need instructions for a tilt and telescope column click here for the instructions!
+If you need the shop manual instructions for a tilt and telescope column click here!
+Or just use the procedure above!

 New video of my 1958 Eldorado Seville online